openstack/openstack-manuals/doc/contributor-guide/source/topic-structure.rst

   * (optional) Examples

 **Task**
-  A task topic provides a sequence of steps detailing how to achieve a certain task.
-A section (or chapter) is the high-level task topic.

-  Typically, a section includes multiple sub-sections: task, concept, and reference topics.
-Start the title of a high-level task topic with a verb in gerund and the title of a subtask topic with a verb in imperative.

-  Task topics are the most important topics in any technical documentation.
-  Typically, the reader browses through the table of contents searching for information on how to configure the network, storage, or any other component of a system.
+  A task topic provides a sequence of steps (a procedure) detailing how to achieve a particular outcome, such as configuring a network.
+If you have conceptual information related to the task, put it into an overview before the procedure.
+Make the steps in the procedure concise.
+Start each step in a procedure with a verb.
+If the step includes a command example, end the introductory sentence with a colon (:).

   Examples of concept topic titles: